huntergps/handbook-docs/Fuse/03 - UI Components.md

 Fuse is currently unable to use _system fonts_, but that is a feature under development.

 On device, unicode and other multibyte character sets work fine.
 However, there are currently some issues rendering multibyte character sets using desktop preview.
 This is a known issue, and is being worked on.

 This means, however, that emojis work fine on devices.

 ### Text specific layout

+TODO: Remove the font bits since its already discussed

 For further control over how your text is rendered, you can set `TextAlignment`, `TextColor` and `FontSize`: